#lnq 👨🏿🦱: 🎭'Egg Pascha' in Easter

 We know that he's older these days.
 Entering old age for him has been especially painful because of his yesteryear heroics.
 He's been bruised, beaten up, escaped near-death situations, and he also is/was a habitual chain smoker🚬.
 Coupled, those things alone are enough to have serious (side) effects on the body (and mind).
 I figured he'd probably be an 🍺alcoholic, as well, to cope.
 That right there may be a precursor to diabetes, which Type-3 of the disease is essentially Alzheimer's.
 So, now he has a 'natural' progression into declining mental+physical health.

 He's slower, too, which is normal.
 But here it's noticeable because he's scared, and retired.
-Pascha did a lot of dirty things in his past, and now he has to own up to them.
+Egg Pascha did a lot of dirty things in his past, and now he has to own up to them.
 He's a responsible person, but his demons are occupying nearly all of his emotions.
 It's hard to live life full-throttle when you're constantly looking over your shoulder (metaphorically-speaking).
 Was there something he missed?
 Is there anything worthy to look forward to?
 These are serious questions.

 Our guy is depressed.